5 Storytelling Tips for Compelling Business Writing

 Keep it authentic

 Charles Atlas’s famous print ads for his fitness program appeared in many comic books throughout the 1940s.
 Even if you’re not from that era, you probably recognize the story: a 97-pound weakling gets sand kicked in his face by a bully, so he orders Atlas’s program, becomes more muscular and gets his revenge.

 This story is easy to identify with because of its authenticity.
-Atlas spoke from personal experience; according to him, he truly was a “97-pound weakling” at one point and was tormented by bullies.
+Atlas spoke from his personal experience; he truly weighed 97 pounds at one point and was tormented by bullies.
 What’s more, his story easily resonates with anyone who’s dealt with a bully or felt unsatisfied about they way they look (and who among us hasn’t?).

 The best kind of business storytelling is the kind your audience can trust.
 Creativity is important, but even more important is making sure your marketing is honest and believable.
 It doesn’t necessarily need to be a story that did happen (unless you’re expressly claiming that it did), but it should at least be a story that reasonably could happen based on the reality of your products and customers.
 It’s tempting to embellish the truth, but you’ll get a lot more benefit out of using a story that both you and your audience will believe in.

 Business pundit Frank Luntz once said, “So often corporate America, business America, are the worst communicators, because all they understand are facts, and they cannot tell a story.
 They know how to explain their quarterly results, but they don’t know how to explain what they mean.”

 Stories creates direction.
 They allow us to turn raw, formless data into a format that captivates, persuades and influences people.
 With the right story (and by implementing proper storytelling techniques), you can give any marketing dilemma a happy ending.

 Did you find this post helpful?
 Got any interesting tips for effective business storytelling?
 Please leave your thoughts in the comments!